scaleoutsean/awesome-solidfire/README.md

 #### Splunk

 - Redirect SolidFire log to a TCP port on Universal Forwarder or Indexer
 - Send SNMP events to UF or Indexer.
-The MIB files can be downloaded from the SolidFire Web UI.
+The SolidFire MIB files can be downloaded from the SolidFire Web UI.
 If you redirect SolidFire syslog, you probably don't want to also send SNMP traps to Splunk

 #### Syslog Forwarding